xKranze/Sluffin-Or-Buffin/README.md

 npm run develop`

-Please view the link below to use the application:
+Please view the link below to use the deployed application:

 <a href="https://salty-spire-29612.herokuapp.com/">Sluffin Or Buffin</a>